Septh/rollup-plugin-node-externals/README.md

 ## Notes
 ### 1/ This plugin is smart
-Falsy values in `include` and `exclude` are silently ignored.
+- Falsy values in `include` and `exclude` are silently ignored.
 This allows for conditional constructs like `exclude: process.env.NODE_ENV === 'production' && 'my-prod-only-dep'`.
+- Subpath imports are supported with regexes, meaning that `include: /^lodash/` will externalize `lodash` and also `lodash/map`, `lodash/merge`, etc.

 ### 2/ This plugin is not _that_ smart
-It uses an exact match against your imports, so if your are using some kind of path substitution in your code, eg.:
+It uses an exact match against your imports _as written in your code_, so if your are using some kind of path substitution, eg.:

 ```js
 // In your code, say '@/' is mapped to some directory: